tahershaker/SUSE-Rancher-Prime-Guide/4-Upgrade/SUSE-Rancher-Prime-Manager/1-Upgrade-SUSE-Rancher-Prime-Manager-Online/README.md

 ## About This Repo

 Keeping your `SUSE Rancher Prime Manager` up to date is key to maintaining stability, security, and gaining access to the latest features.
 The good news?
-Upgrading is simple — thanks to Helm and `SUSE’s` streamlined process.
+Upgrading is simple — Upgrading is, in fact, a straightforward process — and that’s one of the great things about working with the `SUSE Rancher Prime Manager`.
+It’s designed to make the upgrade experience as smooth and simple as possible.
+That said, how you approach the upgrade still matters.
+Taking the time to follow the right steps ensures everything continues running exactly as it should — with no disruptions, no surprises, and all the new features ready to go..
 This repo provides a complete, step-by-step guide to help you confidently upgrade your `SUSE Rancher Prime Manager` instance in an online (connected) environment.
 Here’s what you’ll find inside:
 - Upgrade path & support matrix verification
 - Pre-upgrade checklist
 - Prerequisites and planning steps